-- Seizures: It is estimated that 11-39 percent (Jepson, Changing the Course of Autism, 2007) of autistic individuals also develop seizures, some in early childhood and others as they go through puberty as changes in hormone levels may trigger seizures.
+- Seizures: It is estimated that 11-39 percent (Jepson, Changing the Course of Autism, 2007) of autistic individuals develop seizures, some in early childhood and others as they go through hormone level changes in puberty.
 Suspected seizures should be confirmed by electroencephalogram (EEG) and treated with anticonvulsant medications.

 - Chronic Constipation and/or Diarrhea: Recent medical literature cites that 70-80 percent of autistic children have gastrointestinal symptoms.
 Diarrhea is most common, abdominal pain is cited next most frequently, and constipation is reported slightly less.
 Constipation in autism is usually not hard, impacted stools, but the slow passage of stools with long gaps in between, and loose stools when they do come.